AbirpandA/Mock_ai-interviewer/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Notes on AI provider

+This project previously used Google's Gemini via `@ai-sdk/google`.
+Gemini has been unstable for this project, so server-side calls were switched to use GROQ's OpenAI-compatible endpoints.

+Environment variable required:

+- `GROQ_API_KEY` — your GROQ API key (used as the OpenAI `apiKey` with baseURL `https://api.groq.com/openai/v1`).